pwilkins/mc3-handcar-doc/docs/source/objectivebanks.rst

 `https://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/mc3-objectivebank%3A1%40MIT-OEIT/gradesystems/knowledgecategory <https://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/mc3-objectivebank%3A1%40MIT-OEIT/gradesystems/knowledgecategory>`__

-Example #3 Getting a description of the grades used in the bloom types
+Example #3 Get a description of the grades used in the bloom types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This gets all the grades